Jason M Lavender

 Research Interests:

-Eating disorders, psychosocial and behavioral health, assessment, survey development, psychometrics, multi-method study design, risk/maintenance factors, disordered eating in boys and men
+Psychosocial and behavioral health, disordered eating, eating disorders, ambulatory assessment/EMA, survey development, psychometrics, multi-method study design, risk/maintenance factors, eating pathology in military populations

 Education